ScR4tCh/MicroWebServer/README.md

 There is rudimentary scripting support using Z3MScript (a fork of zemscript).

-The webserver itself runs in an Android service and maight be forwarded to Port 80 (if root !) by iptable rules.
+The webserver itself runs in an Android service.
+The listening socket might be forwarded to port 80 (if root !) by iptable rules.
-It's yet relatively stable and supports Connection: keep-alive as well as resumeable downloads (range header).
+It's yet relatively stable and supports "Connection: keep-alive" (HTTP/1.1) as well as resumeable downloads (range header).
 The webroot may be configured.
 Android resources can be cached and displayed (at this time drawables).
 Directorylisting is supported and may be configured (on/off).

-There is also the possebility to add "static" webservices (like a REST interface), my plan for the future is to provide a plugin interafce to allow script and webservice extentions (maybe by intent to register "app specific" services/extensions).
+There is also the possebility to add "static path" webservices (like a REST interface), my plan for the future is to provide a plugin interafce to allow script and webservice extentions (maybe by intent to register "app specific" services/extensions).